mantou132/gem-panel/docs/005-dynamic-panel.md

 # Dynamic panel

-Some complex webapps may have a plug-in system.
-They will dynamically load panels.
-The API exposed by `<gem-panel>` facilitates this.
+Some complex webapps may have a plug-in system, they will dynamically load panels, the API exposed by `<gem-panel>` facilitates this.

 ```ts
 // ...